Walmart Global Tech logo

 Relationship Building

-Met with leaders across Product, Business, and Engineering to introduce myself as their UX counterpart, building trust through conversations about shared goals and ways of working.
+Met with leaders across Product, Business, and Engineering to introduce myself as their UX partner, building trust through shared goals and ways of working.

 Relationship Building

-Met with leaders across Product, Business, and Engineering to introduce myself as their UX counterpart, building trust through conversations about shared goals and ways of working.
+Met with leaders across Product, Business, and Engineering to introduce myself as their UX partner, building trust through shared goals and ways of working.

 Active Communication

-Documented decisions, timelines, risks, and responsibilities to keep all teams aligned.
-Set clear expectations with stakeholders, enabling smooth collaboration and migitating unexpected outcomes.
+Documented decisions, timelines, risks, and responsibilities to keep teams aligned.
+Set clear expectations, enabling smooth collaboration and mitigating unexpected outcomes.

 Active Communication

-Documented decisions, timelines, risks, and responsibilities to keep all teams aligned.
-Set clear expectations with stakeholders, enabling smooth collaboration and migitating unexpected outcomes.
+Documented decisions, timelines, risks, and responsibilities to keep teams aligned.
+Set clear expectations, enabling smooth collaboration and mitigating unexpected outcomes.

 Hiring Top Talent